-There is nothing wrong with Nigeria being self-sufficient with food and in fact, such should be unrelentingly encouraged.
-Press statements and energetic part-public support will not achieve an “AgriculturalRevolution” that will establish total food security in Nigeria as it stands; it take great energy and serious planning.
-The costs [financial, human, organisational and transformational] of achieving such will be quite high and Nigeria has to start somewhere someday, why not today?
+There is nothing wrong with Nigeria being self-sufficient with food, and in fact, such should be unrelentingly encouraged.
+Press statements and energetic part-public support will not achieve an “AgriculturalRevolution” that will establish total food security in Nigeria as it stands; it takes enormous energy, diligent planning and an astute investment.
+The costs [financial, human, organisational and transformational] of achieving such will be quite high, and Nigeria has to start somewhere someday, why not today?
 Nevertheless, the high costs have risks attached to the venture can lead to outcomes which range from great success to total failure.

-The entrepreneur at home will find it almost impossible to get a loan to finance his rice farming venture but a rice importer with “connections” will not have such a problem.
-Also there would be no moratoriums on loan repayments if the crop fails.
+The established entrepreneur at home will find it almost impossible to get a loan to finance his rice farming venture, but a rice importer with “connections” will not have such a problem.
+Also, there would be no moratoriums on loan repayments if the crop fails.
 The big incentive to make profits from rice marketing is to import it, not grow it at home.
 There needs to be a system of incentives established to encourage investment and enterprise in rice farming if Nigeria wants to cut down its reliance on imports sustainably.

 How about quality and choice?
 Give average Nigerians a choice between locally made rice and imported rice at the same price, which would they choose?
 Xenophilia [the strong desire for foreign objects] is deeply entrenched in the Nigerian psyche and imported or made overseas always means better or superior.
-Made in America rice looks brighter, healthier, more uniform, and smells better (when cooking) than that which is Made in Nigeria.
-This is a sensory reality.
+Made in America rice looks brighter, healthier, more uniform, and smells better (when cooking) than that which is “Made in Nigeria.”
+It is a sensory reality.
 To change such a “worldview”, expectation or preference will take some doing.
 Or else black markets for imported rice will take over pushing the price of rice out of the reach of the common man.
 Rice-smuggling is already booming.

-This the new logic of the Buhari era, “Imported rice good, home grown rice better.
-The next few years will tell and elections are not far off.
+This the new logic of the Buhari era, “Imported rice good, locally grown rice better.”
+The next few years will tell, and elections are not far off.